 Under section 12 of the JDR Act an instalment order cannot be made without your consent if your only income is a pension benefit, allowance or other regular payment under the Social Security Act 1991 (Cth) or section 24 of the Children, Youth and Families Act 2005 (Vic).
 If you are receiving such a benefit, seek advice from a solicitor or financial counsellor (see Financial counselling services) before consenting to an instalment order or if an order is made against you.

 To apply for an instalment order, you must go to the court at which the order against you was made.
 You will be given form 61A and form 61B to fill out.
-The latter form, a statement of affairs, requests details of your income, expenses, property and assets, debts and liabilities and any other circumstances that affect your financial position (e.g. number and age of dependants, marital status, health).
+The latter form, a statement of affairs, requests details of your income, expenses, property and assets, debts and liabilities and any other circumstances that affect your financial position (e.g. number and age of dependants, marital status, and health).
 Check all of this information with your partner if you have one, or get help from a financial counsellor, as it is very easy to underestimate expenditure.

 These two forms must be completed and delivered to the registrar.
 Copies must also be served on the creditor by either delivering or posting them to the creditor or the creditor’s solicitors.